-We continue to ask everyone attending a Kaplan location to wear a face covering, despite the changes in Government legislation.
-Face coverings may only be removed when seated at a designated desk.
+We continue to ask everyone attending a Kaplan teaching / exam location to wear a face covering, despite the changes in Government legislation.
+Face coverings may only be removed when seated at a desk.
 Face coverings must be worn at all other times, including when arriving/leaving and when walking around the location.

 Some people may be exempted from wearing face coverings, for example, if a health condition prevents them from doing so.
 We will follow the Government’s guidance on face covering exemptions launch.